 Do not allow your insurance company to withhold the payments they are contractually obligated to give to you.
 Console and Associates P.C.’s skilled New Jersey insurance bad faith attorneys have the insider knowledge of how these insurance companies try to deny claims, and we know how to overcome them.
 Our law firm has gone up against some of the most important names in the industry and won.

-If your insurance company is refusing to pay a rightful claim on your policy, contact the bad faith and personal injury attorneys at our law offices at (856) 778-5500 for a free case evaluation.
+If your insurance company is refusing to pay a rightful claim on your policy, contact the bad faith and personal injury attorneys in New Jersey at our law offices at (856) 778-5500 for a free case evaluation.
 We will work tirelessly to ensure that the insurance company pays the money they owe you.

 “Insurance companies and providers tried taking advantage of me.
 Console & Associates didn’t let that happen and really fought for me.
 I highly recommend them.”
 D. Gordon / Client